shaik1002/biggitlabbomb/doc/user/product_analytics/index.md

 1. Select **Analyze > Analytics dashboards**.
 1. Under **Product analytics**, select **Set up**.

-Then continue with the setup depending on the provider type.
+Then continue with the setup depending on your environment.

+### On GitLab.com

 ::Tabs